microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

 ---

 One important item of note that was missing from our above query is our [Transact-SQL](https://docs.microsoft.com/learn/modules/introduction-to-transact-sql/) statement for the **Direct query** value.
 To trace this event we'll use an external tool titled [SQL Server Profiler](https://docs.microsoft.com/sql/tools/sql-server-profiler/sql-server-profiler) to view event traces.
-We can leverage [external tools in Power BI Desktop](https://docs.microsoft.com/power-bi/transform-model/desktop-external-tools) to view the event traces against our underlying Analysis Services instance.
+We can leverage the [external tools in Power BI Desktop](https://docs.microsoft.com/power-bi/transform-model/desktop-external-tools) integration to easily view the event traces against our underlying Analysis Services instance.

 ## Prerequisite - Register the SQL Server Profiler external tool